-Jonathan Woehl will begin his second season as head men’s and women’s cross country and track and field coach in 2018-19.
+Jonathan Woehl will begin his third season as head men’s and women’s cross country and track and field coach in 2019-20.

-In his first year in charge, Woehl guided senior Jorey Egeland (distance) and junior Beau Ackerman (javelin) to All-American accolades at the NCAA D2 National Championships.
+In his first year in charge (2017-18), Woehl guided senior Jorey Egeland (distance) and junior Beau Ackerman (javelin) to All-American accolades at the NCAA D2 National Championships.

 Woehl assumed the head coaching position after two seasons as the assistant men’s and women’s cross country and track and field coach.

 Woehl assisted on several record-breaking performances during the 2016-17 academic year, and helped guide Sam Zook to NCAA Division All-American honors during the outdoor season.

 Under Woehl’s guidance in 2015-16, MSUB’s student-athletes broke numerous track and field school records, particularly in the areas of jumps and hurdles.